• Home

 Your dog has to be trained to stand still while the judge examines him and taught to allow the judge or handler to open the mouth and show the bite.
 The judge will want you to gait your dog at a controlled trot, therefore regular training for this is required until your dog knows the procedure.
 If you decide to show your Newfoundland at Championship Shows it is advisable to contact your breeder for advice.
 He will be able to tell you about training classes in your area and of any dog shows you can attend to watch and learn what is required of you and your dog in the show ring.

-Alternately, you can hire a professional handler to show your dog.
+Alternatively, you can hire a professional handler to show your dog.
 If you decide on this, be sure you understand all the fees and expenses involved.
 Do not be discouraged if your dog does not always get a first place ribbon.
 While judging is in accordance with the official standard, much depends on that judge's interpretation.
 When your dog has accumulated the required number of points for the title of 'Champion', the Canadian Kennel Club will issue you a certificate showing your dog's registered name reflecting his new title.

 Dock diving, or dock jumping as it is also known, is a fun sport in which dogs compete in